chemle/emle-engine/README.md

 A simple interface to allow electrostatic embedding of machine learning potentials using an [ORCA](https://orcaforum.kofo.mpg.de/i-nde-x.php-)-like interface.
 Based on [code](https://github.com/emedio/embedding) by Kirill Zinovjev.
 An example [sander](htps://ambermd.org/AmberTools.h) implementation is provided.
 This works by reusing the existing interface between sander and [ORCA](https://orcaforum.kofo.mpg.de/index.php), meaning that no modifications to sander are needed.
+The embedding model currently supports the HCNOS elements.
+We plan to add support for further elements in the near future.

 ## Installation